So you want to be a hare… the (fairly) complete guide to setting a trail in NYC

 - Set the trail.

-- Set an upper limit with the bartender.
+- Set a tab limit with the bartender.

 - Have water and beer ready 45 minutes after start.

-- Time food for about an hour after people start arriving.
+- Order food to be ready about an hour after people start arriving.

 - Collect hash cash.

 - Pay the bill and tip the staff.